cnrancher/octopus/CONTRIBUTING.md

 The footer should be used for:

 - Referencing issues:
-    Closed issues should be listed on a separate line prefixed with `closes` keyword like this:
+    Closed issues should be listed on a separate line prefixed with `address` keyword like this:

     ```text
-    closes #7
+    address #7
     ```

     or in the case of multiple issues:

     ```text
-    closes #8, #9, #10
+    address #8, #9, #10
     ```
 - Record breaking changes:
     Breaking changes should be prefixed with `BREAKING CHANGE` keyword like this: